allergyguide/allergyguide/docs/OIT_CALCULATOR_ARCHITECTURE.md

 - Specific feature listeners (Search, Export) are initialized in their respective modules (`initSearchEvents`, `initExportEvents`) called by `main.ts`
 - Input events use **Debouncing** (150ms-300ms) to prevent excessive recalculations

-## Known Issues / Design Decisions

-- **Clear Button Behavior:** "Clear Food B" button is destructive and resets steps that were converted to Food B back to Food A steps (recalculating based on Food A settings); ? in future make it so that if steps are deleted and the food B is cleared, that the number of steps / targetMgs are preserved?
-TBD

 ## Roadmap to v1.0.0

 ### 1. Safety and Core Logic Validation